Literature BA (Hons)

 You will explore literature in a global context, looking in depth at language and literary history within texts and on the international literary stage.

-Studying literature at the University of the Highlands and Islands is not ‘English’, and nor is it ‘Scottish’.
-Our modules cover a wide range of authors, in English and translation, as well as theory from classic to contemporary.
-With a solid foundation in genres and periods in years 1 and 2, and research-based modules in years 3 and 4, our graduates are confident and enthusiastic writers, researchers and readers.
+Our modules cover a wide range of authors, in English and translation, from the classical to the contemporary.
+With a solid foundation in genres and periods in years one and two, and research-based modules in years three and four, you will become a confident and enthusiastic writer, researcher and reader.

 - You will study literature in an international context